sahilbishnoi26/Financial-Advisor-AI-Agents/README.md

 ## Usage
 1. **Configure Agents**
    - Open `financial_agents.py` to edit model configurations, tools, or instructions.
-Uncomment the Groq model line to use an open-source model (`Groq(id="llama-3.3-70b-versatile")`).

 2. **Modify the Query**
    - Update the question in `agents_team.print_response()` to ask what you'd like.
 For example:
      ```python